John Mearsheimer: The Israel Lobby and U.S. Foreign Policy

-In March 2006, Mearsheimer and Stephen Walt, the former academic dean and professor of international relations at the Harvard Kennedy School, published a working paper and a London Review of Books article discussing the power of the "Israel lobby" in shaping U.S. foreign policy.
+In March 2006, Mearsheimer and Stephen Walt, the former academic dean and professor of international relations at the Harvard Kennedy School, published a working paper, as well as a London Review of Books article, discussing the power of the Israel lobby shaping the U.S. foreign policy.
 They define the Israel lobby as "a loose coalition of individuals and organizations who actively work to steer US foreign policy in a pro-Israel direction."
-They state that it is not appropriate to label it a "Jewish lobby" because not all Jews feel a strong attachment to Israel, and because some of the individuals and groups who work to foster U.S. support for Israel are not Jewish.
-According to Mearsheimer and Walt, Christian Zionists also play an important role.
-Finally, they emphasize that the lobby is not a cabal or a conspiracy but simply a powerful interest group, like the National Rifle Association or the farm lobby.
+They state that it is not appropriate to label it a "Jewish lobby" because not all Jews feel a strong attachment to Israel, and because some of the individuals and groups who work to foster US support for Israel are not Jewish.
+For example, Christian Zionists also play an important role.
+Finally, they emphasize that the lobby is not a cabal or a conspiracy but simply a powerful interest group, like the National Rifle Association of America or the farm lobby.
 Their core argument is that the policies pushed by the lobby are not in the national interest of the US or ultimately of Israel.
 Those pieces generated extensive media coverage and led to a wide-ranging and often heated debate, including charges of antisemitism, between supporters and opponents of their argument.
 The article was subsequently turned into a book, The Israel Lobby and U.S. Foreign Policy.
+Mearsheimer and Walt also contend in the book that the US-Israel alliance skews US foreign policy in Israel's favor, often at the expense of regional stability in the Middle East.